Drug testing and alcohol testing in Georgia

 § 34-9-17 (1993)

-provides an employee may be disqualified from receiving benefits if his or her injury or death is due to intoxication or the use of controlled substances.
+Provides an employee may be disqualified from receiving benefits if his or her injury or death is due to intoxication or the use of controlled substances.

-if any amount of marijuana or a controlled substance as defined in [the law] is in the employee’s blood within eight hours of the time of the alleged accident, as shown by chemical analysis of the employee’s blood, urine, breath, or other bodily substance, there is a rebuttable presumption that the accident and injury or death were caused by the ingestion of marijuana or the controlled substance. or if the employee unjustifiably refuses to submit to a reliable, scientific test to be performed in the manner set forth in [the law] to determine the presence of alcohol, marijuana, or a controlled substance in an employee’s blood, urine, breath, or other bodily substance, then there shall be a rebuttable presumption that the accident and injury or death were caused by the consumption of alcohol or the ingestion of marijuana or a controlled substance.
+If any amount of marijuana or a controlled substance as defined in [the law] is in the employee’s blood within eight hours of the time of the alleged accident, as shown by chemical analysis of the employee’s blood, urine, breath, or other bodily substance, there is a rebuttable presumption that the accident and injury or death were caused by the ingestion of marijuana or the controlled substance.
+Or if the employee unjustifiably refuses to submit to a reliable, scientific test to be performed in the manner outlined in [the law] to determine the presence of alcohol, marijuana, or a controlled substance in an employee’s blood, urine, breath, or other bodily substance, then there shall be a rebuttable presumption that the accident and injury or death were caused by the consumption of alcohol or the ingestion of marijuana or a controlled substance.

 o.c.g.a.
 34-9-17 (2010)